ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 ### Choosing between Owner's Rights and Caller's Rights
 Create a stored procedure as an owner's rights stored procedure if **all** of the following is true:
 * A task needs to be delegated to another user who will run with owner's privileges, not their own.
-  * Ex: If you need a user without DELETE privilege on a table to be able to call a procedure to delete old data, but not current data.
+  * Ex: If you need a user without DELETE privilege on a table to be able to call a procedure to delete old data, without manipulating current data.
 * The restrictions on Owner's Rights Stored Procedures (discussed in the section above) will not prevent a procedure from working as intended.

 Create a stored procedure as a caller's rights stored procedure if the following is true: